 Pakistan has a rich spiritual heritage with saints arriving from central Asia a settling in different parts of the Indian Sub-Continent.
-The religious tradition and culture is deeply influenced the teaching fo the Sufi saints who understand the 5000 years of cultural history of the region and introduced Islam to masses who were predominantly Hindus.
+The religious tradition and culture were deeply influenced by the teaching of the Sufi saints who understand the 5000 years of the cultural history of the region and introduced Islam to masses who were predominantly Hindus.
 Therefore, there is a deep influence of Hindu cultural traditions and practises in music and wedding ceremonies of Pakistan society.

 The message of the Sufi Saints